-Changes to Board of Director Composition
+Proposed Changes to Board of Director Composition

 On November 22, 2018, MIC S.A. announced that its Nomination Committee had proposed the election of Pernille Erenbjerg and James Thompson as new Directors on the Board of Directors of MIC S.A. in replacement of Tom Boardman and Anders Jensen, and had proposed the election of José Antonio Rios García as the new Chairman of the Board.
 The Nomination Committee is currently comprised of members designated by Kinnevik, Nordea Funds and Southeastern Asset Management.
 Following this announcement, Kinnevik requested the convening of an extraordinary general meeting of MIC S.A.'s shareholders (an "EGM") to resolve on the aforementioned proposals.
-The Nomination Committee's proposed changes were approved at the EGM that took place on January 7, 2019.
-EGM, MIC S.A.'s Board of Directors would consist of José Antonio Rios García as Chairman, Odilon Almeida, Janet Davidson, Tomas Eliasson, Lars-Åke Norling, Roger Solé Rafols, Pernille Erenbjerg (Deputy Chairman) and James Thompson.
+The EGM will take place on January 7, 2019.
+If the Nomination Committee's proposed changes are approved at the EGM, MIC S.A.'s Board of Directors would consist of José Antonio Rios García as Chairman, Odilon Almeida, Janet Davidson, Tomas Eliasson, Lars-Åke Norling, Roger Solé Rafols, Pernille Erenbjerg and James Thompson.